A Great Opportunity For Rising High School Juniors & Seniors

 South River EMC understands the importance of taking care of our kids.
 We strive to offer benefits to the children of our community in order to secure a brighter tomorrow.

-June 15-21, 2013 three rising juniors and/or seniors will take part in some great adventures, on behalf of South River EMC.
-These students join a delegation of North Carolina students in Washington, D.C. this summer as part of the Rural Electric Youth Tour.
+June 13-19, 2015 three rising juniors/seniors will take part in some great adventures, on behalf of South River EMC.
+These students join a delegation of North Carolina students in Washington, D.C. as part of the Rural Electric Youth Tour.
 The Youth Tour involves more than 1,500 students representing electric cooperatives from across the nation.
 Each year, South River EMC offers this opportunity to local students to be a part of the unforgettable Rural Electric Youth Tour to Washington DC.
 Click the link to see an excellent video on the Youth Tour and what it has to offer!